-Several government agencies receive a portion of your property tax dollars, with public education receiving the vast majority.
-On your property tax bill you can see which agencies collect property tax, each agency’s tax rate, and the exact amount each agency receives.
+Several government agencies receive a portion of your property tax dollars, including public education, Maricopa County and special districts.
+On your property tax bill, you can see which agencies collect property tax, each agency’s tax rate, and the exact amount each agency receives.

 How much of my property tax does the City of Surprise receive?

 For every property tax dollar you pay, The City of Surprise receives approximately

 $0.09 (9 cents).
 This represents one of the lowest municipal property tax rates in the Valley.